TUMMY TUCK GREENWICH, CT & Westchester, NY

 Are You A Candidate For A Tummy Tuck in Fairfield County, CT?

-Men and women who are in good, overall health, and are unable to lose excess fat from their abdominal area through diet and exercise, and are able to maintain their weight are the best candidates for a tummy tuck.
+Men and women who are in good, overall health, and are unable to lose excess fat from their abdominal area through diet and exercise, and are able to maintain their weight are the best candidates for a tummy tuck in Connecticut.
 It is recommended that women postpone Tummy Tuck until they have finished having biological children, as future pregnancies could reverse the effects of surgery.

 It is important to stress that Tummy Tuck surgery is not designed as a tool for weight loss.
 Suitable candidates for this procedure should be at, or close to, their target weight.
 Gaining or losing weight after surgery can negatively affect the results.

-Dr. Sandra Margoles is a female plastic surgeon operating a private practice in Greenwich, CT, and Westchester County.
+Dr. Sandra Margoles is a board-certified female plastic surgeon operating a private practice in Greenwich, CT.
 Dr. Margoles’s specialties include breast augmentation, breast reduction, liposuction, facelift, eyelid surgery, and more.
 Having trained extensively at some of the world’s most esteemed institutions, including Harvard Medical School and Mt.
 Sinai Medical Center, Dr. Margoles is well-equipped to provide her patients with outstanding plastic surgery results.
 Above all, Dr. Margoles values her patients’ safety, well-being, and happiness.
 Learn more about Dr. Margoles’s philosophy, training, and qualifications here.

 Abdominoplasty Initial Consultation